 Some air fryers now come with Bluetooth and can connect to voice-recognition software and recipe apps so you can monitor your food from your device.

-But our kitchen experts aren't convinced that this kind of tech is necessary on an air fryer, especially models that require you to shake or physically manipulate the food – it kind of defeats the purpose of having your device keep an eye on dinner!
+But our kitchen experts aren't convinced that this kind of tech is necessary on an air fryer, especially models that still require you to shake or physically manipulate the food – it kind of defeats the purpose of having your device keep an eye on dinner!

 Stock images: Getty, unless otherwise stated.